alexander-kastil/az-cloud-native/labs/lab-05/readme.md

 - If you don't want to draw charts just implement the classes and the interfaces for the message flow in `C#` or `TypeScript` and document the message flow in the code.
 You can do this in a separate project or in plain markdown or a diagram tool of your choice.

-## Task: Create the Cosmos DB Containers
+## Task: Create the Physical Design

 - Use the Cosmos DB Account created in Lab 01 to create the containers for `food-app` in a `food-app` database.
 To keep this simple we will use the same database for all services.
 In a real world scenario you would create a database for each service.